Faculty and Staff

 Michael E. Smith

-Michael E. Smith is an archaeologist who specializes in the Aztecs of central Mexico.
+Smith is an archaeologist who specializes in the Aztecs of central Mexico.
 He has combined the results of his fieldwork with studies of documents to analyze the expansion of the Aztec empire, the nature of the Aztec economy, cities and city-states, and patterns of social inequality.

-Saburo Sugiyama is currently an assistant director of the Sun Pyramid Project.
-His major research interests are on Mesoamerican social histories (particularly Teotihuacan), ancient urbanism, iconography and symbolism, and theories of cognitive archaeology.
+Sugiyama's major research interests are on Mesoamerican social histories (particularly Teotihuacan), ancient urbanism, iconography and symbolism, and theories of cognitive archaeology.